 15 minutes prep to make this homey Pressure Cooker Beef Stew.
 Juicy tender brisket paired with rich thick tomato sauce.
 This hearty comforting dish is so satisfying and easy to eat.
 Deliciously perfect over pasta, rice, or just eat it as is!

 Beef stews are common in many cultures around the world since the ancient times.
 Regardless if it’s being cooked in wine, curry, peanut sauce, or even beer (yes, beer!), the dish often includes veggies like carrots, potatoes, onions, and a tough cut of beef that’s suitable for slow-cooking.

 We love beef stews because the depth of flavors in that rich thick sauce is just incredible!
 Oh, and the tender and juicy cubes of beef.
 Sooo delicious.
 Such a homey and comforting dish to eat, especially on a cold day.
 Sadly, we just don’t have the time to cook a hearty pot of beef stew on the stove.
-Well, our electric pressure cooker has came to rescue!
+Well, our Instant Pot Electric Pressure Cooker has came to rescue!